How Much Does It Cost to Re-Side a House?

 Optimize Material Selection

-The material you choose plays a major role in the overall cost.
-Certain features and finishes can increase price without offering much added benefit.
+The siding material you choose plays a major role in the total cost.

 - Choose standard-grade siding instead of premium lines for similar durability at a lower cost.